AntoineOrsoni/Netconf-Yang-Webex-Teams/README.md

 * One for when the bot is mentioned,
 * one for when the bot is added in a room.

-Don't forget to edit the `./core/variables.py` file with your both token and the ngrok URL.
+Don't forget to edit the `./core/variables.py` file with your both token.

 Then, execute the `./core/main.py` file.